mstrippolidev/fastapi-aws-tutorial/README.md

 3) Select http API.
 4) Integration select lambda and the lambda function we create.
 5) Click next.
-6) In router, method any, and you can choose the resource path you want.
+6) In router, method any, and in resource path write /{proxy+} to catch all the endpoint.
 7) Click next and create.
 8) Test your endpoint, append the resourse path at the end.
 9) Look for CloudWatch logs for any error.